Ola Tauelangi

-Ola Tauelangi (born 28 November 1999) is an Australian rugby union player of Tongan descent, who currently plays as flanker for in Super Rugby and for in New Zealand's domestic National Provincial Championship competition.
+Ola Tauelangi (born 28 November 1999) is an Australian rugby union player of Tongan descent, who played as flanker for in Super Rugby and plays for in New Zealand's domestic National Provincial Championship competition.

 Early career

 Tauelangi hails from Ballarat, Victoria, where he attended St Patrick's College.
 He started playing rugby when he was 16 years old and played 1st XV rugby for the school.
 He was selected to the Melbourne Rising Academy in 2019.

 Senior career

 Tauelangi was named in the Melbourne Rising squad for the 2019 National Rugby Championship where he made his professional debut.